-This is where foster based rescues like Motley Zoo, work exceptionally hard to fix the problems the animals have that create a barrier to adoption, and make sure they are matched with the right family, so they don’t ever again find themselves in the animal welfare system.
+This is where foster based rescues like Motley Zoo, work exceptionally hard to fix barriers to adoption and ensure they are matched with the right family- so they don’t ever again find themselves in the animal welfare system.

 2. Motley Zoo Animal Rescue takes pride in providing the most comprehensive and thorough vet care available, because we believe in providing our animals the best start in life!

 We want you to spend time getting to know your new pet- not at the vet!